joshbegley/nyt-latest/README.md

 `The president appears intent on remaining on the ballot, while wealthy donors are discussing plans to put their money elsewhere.`\
 https://nytimes.com/2024/07/04/us/politics/biden-donors.html

-**‘Jamaica Was Spared the Worst’: Islands Clean Up as Beryl Weakens**\
+**Hurricane Beryl Tears Through Caribbean, Leaving Islands to Clean Up**\
-`Though parts of Jamaica were badly damaged, its prime minister said it could have been far worse.`\
+`Parts of Jamaica were badly damaged, but its prime minister said it could have been far worse.
+The storm was on its way to Mexico.`\
 https://nytimes.com/2024/07/04/world/americas/hurricane-beryl-jamaica-mexico.html

 **Russian Who Led Troops Linked to Bucha Killings Is Charged With Corruption**\